cies/resume/README.md

 # My Latex resume

- * Is a [nicely typesetted 2 page pdf file](https://github.com/cies/resume/blob/master/cies-breijs-resume.pdf?raw=true) (click the link to download mine)
+ * Is a [nicely typeset 2-page PDF](https://github.com/cies/resume/blob/master/cies-breijs-resume.pdf?raw=true) (click the link to download mine)
  * Compiles with or without installing software (read more below)
  * Might well be a starting point for your very own Latex resume...